Re-Entry for F-Non-Immigrant Students Outside the USA for Five Months or Fewer

 • (1) Your SEVIS fee receipt (Form I-901).

 • (2) Updated financial information showing proof of necessary funds to cover tuition and living expenses.
-Thus, please make sure that you have a copy of your scholarship letter and an updated Declaration and Certification of Finances form with bank statement(s).
+Thus, please make sure that you have a copy of your scholarship letter and the most recent updated Declaration and Certification of Finances form with bank statement(s).

 • (3) Proof of enrollment.
 Screen shots of your course registration for the next semester and of your current transcript should do.